robinkoestler/spru-fhe/README.md

 - `DFT_class.sage`: Implementation of the Fast DFT module for clear-text operations
 - `FHE_DFT_class.sage`: Homomorphic DFT implementation for FHE operations
-- `lola.ipynb`: Implementation and testing of bootstrapping for the LOLA scheme
+- `spru.ipynb`: Implementation and testing of bootstrapping for the SPRU scheme
-- `lola.sage`: SageMath file for imports
+- `spru.sage`: SageMath file for imports
 - `ckks.ipynb`: Implementation and testing of bootstrapping for CKKS scheme
 - `ckks.sage`: SageMath file for imports
 - `fastDFT.ipynb`: Notebook generating and testing the Fast DFT implementation, it can write the .sage files